PaddlePaddle/models/PaddleNLP/Research/ACL2019-KTNET/readme.md

 #### 1. ReCoRD

 [ReCoRD](https://sheng-z.github.io/ReCoRD-explorer/) (Reading Comprehension with Commonsense Reasoning Dataset) is a large-scale MRC dataset requiring commonsense reasoning.
-The official dataset in JSON format can be downloaded using Google drive (training set: [link](https://drive.google.com/file/d/1PoHmphyH79pETNws8kU2OwuerU7SWLHj/view), valid set: [link](https://drive.google.com/file/d/1WNaxBpXEGgPbymTzyN249P4ub-uU5dkO/view)).
-Please place the downloaded files `train.json` and `dev.json` into the `data/ReCoRD/` directory of this repository.
+The official dataset in JSON format can be downloaded using Google drive (training set: [link](https://drive.google.com/file/d/1PoHmphyH79pETNws8kU2OwuerU7SWLHj/view), valid set: [link](https://drive.google.com/file/d/1WNaxBpXEGgPbymTzyN249P4ub-uU5dkO/view)). *(For convenience, we have provided the MD5 for each downloadable file of this readme in `downloaded_files.md5`.
+It's recommended to use it to check the completeness of the downloaded file.)* Please place the downloaded files `train.json` and `dev.json` into the `data/ReCoRD/` directory of this repository.
 We will also use the official evaluation script of ReCoRD, so please run the following command:
 ```
 wget https://sheng-z.github.io/ReCoRD-explorer/evaluation.py -O record_official_evaluate.py
 mv record_official_evaluate.py reading_comprehension/src/eval/